lsst-sqre/sqr-015/index.rst

 Overview
 ========

-The site ``api.lsst.codes`` is intended to be a unified front-end for API services designed for programmatic consumption to support LSST/DM.
+The site ``api.lsst.codes`` is intended to be a unified front-end for API services designed for programmatic consumption to support LSST Data Management.
 This technote will document how to use the tools that SQuaRE has provided to more easily write and deploy these API microservices.

-In general, a microservice will be a way to extract data from an underlying back-end source, possibly to extract from multiple sources and correlate and aggregate, and to reformat or reduce that data in a way that is sensible to consume programatically.
+In general, a microservice will be a way to extract data from an underlying back-end source.
+It may be used to extract from multiple sources and correlate and aggregate those sources.
+It also may be used to reformat or reduce that data in a way that is sensible to consume programatically.

 You may ask, "why not just hit the backend?
 What value does the microservice provide?"
 There are two, somewhat complementary, answers.